dorasimon/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

->> Emacs, because I will have the same editor experience across graphical and non-graphical environments.
+>> Emacs and Nano, because they are easy to use.

 --